Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Model Formulation

 \subsection{Market Simulation}

 In addition to computing flow-based parameters, modeling and studying the three-step \gls{fbmc} process as shown in Fig.~\ref{fig:nrel-fb_process} requires a simulation of basecase, market clearing and congestion management processes.
 We model all of these steps as a multi-period \gls{ed} problem, where each step is constrained by a specific set of network or transport constraints.
-The \gls{ed} is given as: